wxMaxima-developers/wxmaxima/info/wxmaxima.md

 This option enables two things:

-* If an opening parenthesis, bracket or double quote is entered _wxMaxima_ will insert a closing one after it.
+* If an opening parenthesis, bracket, or double quote is entered _wxMaxima_ will insert a closing one after it.
 * If text is selected if any of these keys is pressed the selected text will be put between the matched signs.

 ### Don't save the worksheet automatically

-If this option is set, the file where the worksheet is will be overwritten only on request of the user.
+If this option is set, the file where the worksheet is will be overwritten only the request of the user.
 In case of a crash/power loss/... a recent backup copy is still made available in the temp directory, though.

 If this option isn't set _wxMaxima_ behaves more like a modern cellphone app: